 "Heart attack symptoms can vary by person.
-For women, the symptoms are often different from the symptoms in men," said Catholic Health cardiologist Dr. Louise Spadaro.
-"Recognizing the signs of a heart attack, and not waiting to seek help, are critically important.
+For women, the symptoms often differ from those in men," said Catholic Health cardiologist Dr. Louise Spadaro.
+"Recognizing the signs of a heart attack and not waiting to seek help is critically important.
 I tell my patients to never second guess or self-diagnose.
 Seek medical care immediately.
 Time is muscle."

 Would you know if you or someone close to you was exhibiting signs of a heart attack?

 A cardiac event often starts slowly, with mild discomfort or pain.
-You may think your indigestion is merely the result of what you had for dinner.
-Or, cold sweats and nausea are symptomatic of the flu.
+You may think your indigestion merely results from what you had for dinner.
+Or cold sweats and nausea are symptomatic of the flu.
 But those symptoms could indicate a more serious health problem.

-It is important to recognize the signs of a heart attack to quickly get care and limit any damage to the heart muscle.
+It is essential to recognize the signs of a heart attack to get care and quickly limit damage to the heart muscle.

 Don’t dismiss what you’re feeling.
 Call 9-1-1 immediately if you or someone close to you is showing signs of a heart attack.

 A heart attack, also called a myocardial infarction, occurs when blood flow to the heart muscle is blocked or significantly reduced.
 In most cases, this blockage results from a buildup of plaques (cholesterol, fats or other substances) in the coronary (heart) arteries.

 What are the signs of a heart attack?

 The most common symptom of a heart attack in men and women is chest pain (angina) or discomfort.
 The pain may feel like tightness, squeezing, aching or pressure.

 Other pain may accompany chest pain, such as pain that radiates to other areas of the body, including the shoulder, back, arm, jaw, neck, teeth or upper abdomen.
 In some people, chest pain can occur for hours, days or weeks before the heart attack.